Simulation of Adaptive Running with Flexible Sports Prosthesis using Reinforcement Learning of Hybrid-link System: Conclusion

 \section{Conclusion}

-In this study, we proposed a reinforcement learning-based method for the hybrid-link system that models flexible deformation, enabling the simulation of a unilateral transtibial amputee's walking and running motion using the flexibility of a leaf spring type sports prosthesis.
-Furthermore, we simulated running under various virtual stiffness conditions to investigate how stiffness affects running mechanics.
-The results of this study can be summarized as follows. \begin{enumerate} \item We modeled the whole-body motion of a unilateral transtibial amputee by forward dynamics simulation of a hybrid-link system with a constraint feedback force in the sagittal plane, consisting of the skeletal system with 9 DOFs and the prosthesis with 18 DOFs.
-We measured the subject's motion using an optical motion capture system and force plates, and by employing imitation learning to design the reward function, accurately realized the simulated individual walking (1.2 m/s) and running (3.0–5.0 m/s) motions.

-\item In reinforcement learning, the control policy was first trained using a rigid body prosthesis model and then fine-tuned with a PCS model to account for flexible deformation.
-This approach efficiently produced a controller that generated whole-body running motions utilizing the prosthesis elasticity.
-The running controllers were acquired after about 82,000 episodes (33 h) for the rigid-link system and 88,000 episodes (102.5 h) for the hybrid-link system using 16 parallel simulations.
+In this study, we proposed a RL-based method for a hybrid-link system that enables the simulation of motion in a unilateral transtibial amputee using a leaf-spring-type sports prosthesis.
+The main results are summarized as follows. \begin{enumerate} \item The subject's motion was modeled through FD simulation of a hybrid-link system, considering 9 DOFs for the skeletal system and 18 DOFs for the PCS model, with a virtual feedback force applied in the sagittal plane.
+During training, the control policy was first trained using a rigid-body prosthesis model and subsequently fine-tuned using the PCS model to account for flexible deformation.
+This approach enabled efficient generation of a control policy that produces whole-body running motion utilizing prosthetic elasticity.

-\item Running motion was simulated under three virtual stiffness conditions: {\it Compliant}, {\it Nominal}, and {\it Stiff}.
-In the {\it Compliant} condition, the prosthesis deformation increased by 32\% compared with that in the {\it Stiff} condition, the average horizontal braking force during the early stance phase decreased by 35\%, and the peak mechanical cost based on elastic energy increased by 38\%.
-Among the three conditions, the {\it Nominal} condition presented the lowest value, 4.3 J/kg·m, suggesting that moderate stiffness relative to body weight and running motion minimizes energy consumption.
-These results are consistent with those of previous studies, and validate the proposed method even under virtual stiffness variations differing from real-world conditions, demonstrating its effectiveness. \end{enumerate}
+\item \addedRone{Running motion was successfully reproduced in the FD simulation using the trained policy.
+The RMSEs between the simulation result and reference were 9\% for the joint trajectories and 11\% for the GRF.
+Although the trained policy does not exactly track the reference trajectories, the policy demonstrates robustness by enabling simulation without additional training under prosthesis stiffness variations of $\pm$20\%. } \item Running motions were also simulated using three control policies, each trained under a different virtual stiffness condition.
+Among these conditions, the {\it Nominal} condition yields the lowest metabolic cost of 4.3 J/kg·m, indicating that moderate stiffness relative to body weight and running motion minimizes energy consumption.
+These values are consistent with those reported in previous study, thereby supporting the validity of the proposed method under virtual stiffness variations that differ from real-world conditions. \end{enumerate}